zarkash-aws/valkey-try-me/Readme.md

 # Try-Valkey Images

-This repository provides tools, instructions, and necessary binary files for creating and running custom images for the [Try-Valkey](https://zarkash-aws.github.io/try-valkey.github.io) project.
+This repository provides tools and instructions for creating and running custom images for the Try Valkey project.
 The emulator operates on a 32-bit Alpine Linux base, ensuring a lightweight and efficient environment.
 The images include the Valkey server and CLI, prepared for booting with all necessary configurations.

-This repository integrates two functionalities:
-1. **Image Creation Tools:** Tools and scripts for building and customizing Valkey images.
-2. **Binary Image Storage:** Pre-built binary files for different Valkey versions, structured for easy use.

 This project is based on the [v86 project](https://github.com/copy/v86).
 Users seeking additional customization options or expanded emulator support should refer to the v86 repository.
+This repository contains tools and scripts for building and customizing Valkey images.

 ---